Interested in joining the HAVEN team? Please check out the left side of our home page for any openings. Thank you for your interest!

 Hannah splits her time between HAVEN and the Sexual Assault Counseling Center as the Community Education Specialist.
 She began her advocacy and education work at the VOICE Center at Montana State University and with the ACLU of Montana.
 She received a B.A. in Political Science from MSU.
 Hannah is excited to be a part of the HAVEN team and enjoys working with Bozeman and its surrounding communities.
 She firmly believes that everyone can help prevent violence and make our communities safe.
 She will talk to anyone, anywhere, anytime about how we will end violence in our communities.

-Ellie Newell, Client Advocate
+Ellie Newell, Advocacy Coordinator

 Ellie brings five years of experiencing working with survivors of domestic violence and sexual assault to HAVEN, the most recent of which was spent volunteering as an advocate at MSU’s VOICE Center.
 Born and raised in Helena, she spent four years studying English Literature and feminism at Whitman College before moving to Bozeman to live in the mountains again.
 Inspired by the strength and humor of the survivors she works with, she is devoted to working towards a more peaceful world.
 When not at HAVEN or the VOICE Center, Ellie writes and edits for an alternative newspaper, rides her bike, and schemes up new concoctions involving the contents of her vegetable drawer.